Ignia/Style-Guide/C-Based Languages/JavaScript/JSON.md

 -->

 ## Identifiers
-- Property names ("keys") must *always* be in quotes quotes (some libraries do not enforce this, but it is a requirement of the [specification](http://tools.ietf.org/html/rfc7159)); this is *not* a requirement for object literal notation
+- Property names ("keys") must *always* be in double quotes (some libraries do not enforce this, but it is a requirement of the [specification](http://tools.ietf.org/html/rfc7159)); this is *not* a requirement for object literal notation

 ## Spacing
 - Objects in arrays should each begin on a new line